Santana, Reyes lead Indians past White Sox 11-3

 Detwiler (2-5) allowed four runs, walked six and threw 81 pitches in 2 2/3 innings.

-Indians catcher Roberto Pérez left the game in the sixth inning with a bruised left foot.
+Indians catcher Roberto Pérez left the game in the sixth inning after fouling a ball off his left foot.
 Second baseman Jason Kipnis was out of the lineup for the second straight day and has been diagnosed with tendinitis in his right wrist.

 TRAINER’S ROOM